dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/index.md

 :::moniker-end

-For more information and a list of the samples in the repository, see the [Blazor samples GitHub repository README.md file](https://github.com/dotnet/blazor-samples).
+For more information, a list of the samples in the repository, and download instructions, see the [Blazor samples GitHub repository README.md file](https://github.com/dotnet/blazor-samples).

 The ASP.NET Core repository's Basic Test App is also a helpful set of samples for various Blazor scenarios:

 [`BasicTestApp` in ASP.NET Core reference source (`dotnet/aspnetcore`)](https://github.com/dotnet/aspnetcore/tree/main/src/Components/test/testassets/BasicTestApp)

 [!INCLUDE[](~/includes/aspnetcore-repo-ref-source-links.md)]

-To download the sample apps:

-* Download the [Blazor samples repository](https://github.com/dotnet/blazor-samples) ZIP file.
-* Unzip the file.

 ## Byte multiples